greatBigDot/algebra/README.md

 # algebra

-A representation of several basic algebraic structures (e.g., groups, rings, vector spaces) as Idris typeclasses (axioms fully enforced).
+A representation of several basic algebraic structures (e.g., groups, rings, vector spaces) as Idris interfaces (axioms fully enforced).

 Mathematically, the idea of an algebraic structure is quite simple.
 Consider (a) the set of integers \\(\mathbb{Z}\\), (b) two of the most basic functions